gbstrom/to-do-list-app/README.md

 To do list app

 I created this app as an exercise in how to develop with jQuery.
-It lets you add, rearrange, and delete items in a to-do list.
+It lets the user add, rearrange, and delete items in a to-do list.

 Built With